-Repurchase agreements and sell/buy-backs both function by means of the legal sale of collateral but behave economically like secured deposits (see question 1).
+Repurchase agreements and sell/buy-backs both function (outside the US --- see question 9) by means of the legal sale of collateral but behave economically like secured loans/deposits (see question 1).
 The principal difference between these two types of repo stems from the fact that a repurchase agreement is always evidenced by a written contract, whereas a sell/buy-back may or may not be documented.

-Because repurchase agreements and documented sell/buy-backs have written contracts, they are legally more robust and flexible than undocumented sell/buy-backs.
+Because repurchase agreements and documented sell/buy-backs have written contracts, they are legally more robust and commercially more flexible than undocumented sell/buy-backs.

-The sale and repurchase legs of a repurchase agreement and a documented sell/buy-back are part of the same written contract.
 Because an undocumented sell/buy-back is not documented, its sale and repurchase legs are considered to be separate contracts.
-The lack of a contract between the parties to an undocumented sell/buy-back other than on the first and last day of the transaction means that it is not possible for one party to make a legally-enforceable margin call on the other in order to eliminate differences that might open up between the values of the cash and the collateral during the life of the repo.
-This makes undocumented sell/buy-backs riskier.
+The lack of a contract between the parties to an undocumented sell/buy-back, other than on the first and last day of the transaction, means that it is not possible for one party to make a legally-enforceable margin call on the other in order to eliminate differences that might open up between the values of the cash and the collateral during the life of the repo.
+In addition, because they are undocumented, the right to net mutual obligations following a counterparty default is less certain.
+These deficiencies make undocumented sell/buy-backs riskier.

-There are some other (operational) differences between repurchase agreements and sell/buy-backs, eg the way that margining is performed in repurchase agreements compared with the equivalent process in documented sell/buy-backs, and what happens when a coupon or dividend is paid on collateral in repurchase agreements compared with either documented or undocumented sell/buy-backs.
+There are some other (operational) differences between repurchase agreements and sell/buy-backs, eg the way that margining is performed in repurchase agreements compared with the equivalent process in documented sell/buy-backs, and what happens when a coupon, dividend or other income payment is paid on collateral in repurchase agreements compared with either documented or undocumented sell/buy-backs.

 Some markets predominantly use repurchase agreements (eg US, UK, France, Belgium, Netherlands and Switzerland).
-Other markets predominantly or even exclusively use sell/buy-backs (eg Italy, Spain and most emerging markets), usually because repurchase agreements can pose legal difficulties in those jurisdictions.
+Other markets predominantly or even exclusively use sell/buy-backs (eg Italy, Spain and most emerging markets), usually because aspects of repurchase agreements such as margining can pose legal difficulties in those jurisdictions.